CarlieHamilton/bibliofile-api/README.md

 Bibliofile Api is build using Typescript!
 Mainly because I enjoy types.
 But also because I thought that creating a C# ASP.net Core backend would take me too long to do.
 I would have liked to have given Crystal a try, but I was worried there wouldn't be enough dependencies or support for it.
 I am totally going to try Crystal one of these days.
 But yes, here we are, with a typescript api.

-PostgreSQL has been chosen for the database, mainly because a relational database seemed logical at the time (although possibly I should have given more thought to this...), I am already proficient in it (to make development quicker), and it is supported out of the box on Heroku, where I plan to deploy.
+MongoDB has been chosen for the database because I had some troubles with PostgreSQL on my computer.
+Heh.
+Yeah.
+I am using that [Cloud Atlas](https://www.mongodb.com/cloud/atlas) service to host my production database, as they have a free tier.